Getting an award is almost always an achievement. But then again, you don’t get an award just for any achievement. (Oh, life, why are you like that?)

 - Always include a date of recognition.
 Let an employer know you still have all the skills that earned you the prize.

-- Include the purpose of awards and accomplishment they recognise.
-For example: Earned Clio Music Award 2016 for Use of Music in the Best Ketchup advertisement campaign.
+- Include the purpose of awards and accomplishment they recognize.
+For example: Earned Clio Music Award 2016 for Use of Music in the Best Ketchup advertisement campaign.* Significance.Are you the only one who received it?
+What did you have to do to accomplish it?

 - Scope of the award.
 Was it a regional award?
 National?
 Or even international?
 Be specific.

-Another non-compulsory section.
 Listing your achievements on a resume is always a very effective way of catching employers’ attention.
-Still, there are better ways to do this than designating an entire section for them.
+They can be divided into personal and professional achievements.

 - Consider significance.
 Only list achievements in a separate section if they’re notable enough.